Support road.cc

 What if you feel the chainset you’re currently using isn’t right for you and the riding you do?

-Don’t forget that if you change chainring size, you should adjust the position of your front derailleur accordingly, and you may need to alter the chain length too.
+The point is that you need to be careful to buy replacement chainrings that work with your chainset, and don’t forget that if you change chainring size, you'll need to adjust the position of your front derailleur accordingly and alter the chain length too.

 Mat has been in cycling media since 1996, on titles including BikeRadar, Total Bike, Total Mountain Bike, What Mountain Bike and Mountain Biking UK, and he has been editor of 220 Triathlon and Cycling Plus.
 Mat has been road.cc technical editor for over a decade, testing bikes, fettling the latest kit, and trying out the most up-to-the-minute clothing.
 He has won his category in Ironman UK 70.3 and finished on the podium in both marathons he has run.
 Mat is a Cambridge graduate who did a post-grad in magazine journalism, and he is a winner of the Cycling Media Award for Specialist Online Writer.
 Now over 50, he's riding road and gravel bikes most days for fun and fitness rather than training for competitions.